 Here are some common examples of internal non-compliance incidents:

-• Unauthorised data access – It is the unauthorised or illegal access of sensitive company data by employees.
+- Unauthorised data access – Unauthorised or illegal access of sensitive company data by employees.
 An example is a marketing department employee accessing confidential HR files.
 It leads to confidentiality breaches, potential misuse of data and security risks.

-• Failure to follow internal security policies – It is the disregard for the established security measures within the company.
+- Failure to follow internal security policies – Disregard for the established security measures within the company.
 For example, an employee turns off the firewall setting or uses weak passwords.
 This leads to increased vulnerability to cyber threats and compromised systems.

-• Misuse of company resources – It is the inappropriate or unauthorised use of organisational resources for personal tasks.
+- Misuse of company resources – Inappropriate or unauthorised use of organisational resources for personal tasks.
 For example, an employee may use company computers for extensive personal browsing or gaming.
 It results in reduced productivity, increased utility costs and network congestion.

 Watch

-Here is a short animated video about the misuse of company resources.
-It shows an employee using the company computer for personal browsing, leading to risks and noncompliance.
+Watch this short video (2:58 minutes) discussing the misuse of company resources by an employee who uses the company computer for personal browsing, leading to risks and noncompliance.

 Aside from non-compliance incidents, you must also review IP infringement incidents.
 They are a subset of non-compliance incidents that involve IP rights.
 They can also be internal or external.
 You may review them with the general incidents.
 However, it is crucial to address them separately due to their unique legal and proprietary nature.
 By examining incidents of IP infringement, organisations can better protect their proprietary assets.